Ramen-Naruto/FARE-Model-w-Sponge-Terrain/FORMULATION.md

 4. Transform back into spectral space using an FFT.
 5. Dealias by removing the padded section.

 ### Vertical 2nd-order Staggered Centered Differences
-Vertical derivatives are computed using finite differences on a staggered C-grid:
+Vertical derivatives are computed using finite differences on a staggered C-grid.

 $$
 \begin{align}